 McDonald’s opened its first franchise in Des Plaines, Illinois, in 1955.
 A hamburger was fifteen cents, French fries cost ten cents, and a milkshake was twenty cents.
 Today more than 34,000 restaurants serve 68 million customers daily in 119 countries.
 Children can view an interesting timeline at: McDonald’s.

 Thomas Hart Benton (born Neosho, Missouri, 1889; died Kansas City, Missouri, January 19, 1975) was an artist.
 His works of the American midwest and south led to the development of artistic regionalism.
-Children can view his Indiana murals at an interesting website: Thomas Hart Benton.
+Children can view some of his works at: Thomas Hart Benton.

 Henry James (born New York, New York, 1843; died London, England, February 28, 1916) was a prolific and noted American writer.
 He wrote over 110 stories, twenty novels, and sixteen plays.
 Some of his most famous work includes The Turn of the Screw and What Maisie Knew.
 Older children can read many of his works at: Project Gutenberg.

 Jacqueline Briggs Martin (born Lewiston, Maine, 1945) writes books for children.
 She wrote Snowflake Bentley, and the book’s illustrator, Mary Azarian, received the 1999 Caldecott Medal.
 Children can learn more at: Jacqueline Briggs Martin.